 Section 3: The Patrol Method: A Scoutmaster’s Perspective

 This section goes into detail about why the power and control which Scouts receive through the patrol method are important.
 It also gives some insight into why modern youth are not used to this type of responsiblity.
-I was very happy to find that it also gave some tips on communicating to parents the importance of the patrol method and the expectations of the Boy Scout program.
+I was very happy to find that it also gave some tips on communicating to parents the importance of the patrol method and the expectations of the Scouts BSA program.
 Finally, it includes a very nice Patrol Leader’s Pledge and a list of Patrol Members Rights and Responsibilites.
 Very helpful!

 If you are interested in this book but you don’t have a copy yet, it is available on Amazon.
 I’d love to hear other Scouters’ thoughts on this book and how the patrol method is going in their troops.
 So leave a comment below.